EmiXLabs/dbConnect/README.rst

 WHY?
 ====

-dbConnect was made as little module to be used in small projects that need to do some interactions with MySQL or PostgreSQL databases.
+dbConnect was made as a little module to be used in small projects that need to do some interactions with MySQL or PostgreSQL databases.

-It's just a big time saver for developers and helps to keep your code clean and readable.
+It's just a big time saver for developers specially for making data analyzing and data scraping and it helps to keep your code clean and readable by using python-like structure.

 Installation